pprablanc/keychron-k2/README.md

 This is partial and may or may not be completed.
 Use this information at your own discretion and risk.

-This is for K4 RGB v1 and v2 ANSI.
+This is for K2 White Backlight v2 ANSI.

 ## TODO List - QMK support
 - [ ] Ability to safely flash bootloader